aurangzaib-danial/discuss-party/n_queries_problem.md

 topic.current_user_vote

 2. We have to count likes and dislikes for every topic one by one.
+(Done)